Pawel-Parma/nvim-config/README.md

 ```

 ## 4. Activate
-The packages and linters will be automatically downloaded the next time you open Nvim
+The packages and linters will be automatically downloaded the next time you open neovim
 ```sh
 nvim
 ```